adnammit/notes/git.md

-git diff --name-status A...B    name and status of files that differ between branches A and B since they diverged git diff master..               view diff between master and current unstaged changes git diff -B -w --shortstat A..B just list num of files changed, insertions and deletions between commits
+git diff --name-status A...B    name and status of files that differ between branches A and B since they diverged git diff master..               view diff between master and current unstaged changes git diff -B -w --shortstat A..B just list num of files changed, insertions and deletions between commits git rev-list --all | xargs git grep <expression>    search history for an expression

 git commit                      prep files to be committed git commit foo                  revert to commit foo